Custom expressions

 Referencing Segments and Metrics

-You can refer to saved Segments or Metrics that are present in the currently selected table.
+You can refer to saved metrics and segments that are present in the currently selected table.
 You write these out the same as with columns, like this: [Valid User Sessions].

 Filter expressions and conditionals